After Wisdom Tooth Removal

 - Stiffness (Trismus) of the jaw muscles may cause difficulty in opening your mouth for a few days following surgery.
 This is a normal post-operative event which will resolve in time.

 Final Post Surgery Information

 The pain and swelling should subside more and more each day following surgery.
-If your post-operative pain or swelling worsens or unusual symptoms occur call my office for instructions: Oral Surgery & Dental Implant Office in San Luis Obispo CA Phone Number 805-541-5611.
+If your post-operative pain or swelling worsens or unusual symptoms occur call the office for instructions.

 Your case is individual, no two mouths are alike.
-Do not accept well-intended advice from friends.
-Discuss your problem with the persons best able to effectively help you: Dr. Janette (: Oral Surgery & Dental Implant Office in San Luis Obispo CA Phone Number 805-541-5611) or your family dentist.
+Do not accept well intended advice from friends.
+Discuss your problems or questions with our office or your family dentist.

 Brushing your teeth is okay — just be gentle at the surgical sites.

-A dry socket is when the blood clot gets dislodged prematurely from the tooth socket.
-Symptoms of pain at the surgical site and even pain to the ear may occur 2–3 days following surgery.
-Call the office if this occurs: Oral Surgery & Dental Implant Office in San Luis Obispo CA Phone Number 805-541-5611.
+A dry socket occurs when the blood clot gets dislodged prematurely from the tooth socket.
+Symptoms of pain at the surgical site and even pain to the ear may occur 4-5 days following surgery.
+Call the office if this occurs San Luis Obispo Office Phone Number 805-541-5611.

 If you are involved in regular exercise, be aware that your normal nourishment intake is reduced.
 Exercise may weaken you.
 If you get light headed, stop exercising.